citp/privacy-policy-historical/w/wi/win/wine.com.md

 114 Sansome Street, 3rd Floor
 San Francisco, CA 94104

-The Privacy Notice posted on this site was updated on July 23, 2013.
+The Privacy Notice posted on this site was updated on November 1, 2014.